theupdateframework/tuf-js/README.md

 [The Update Framework (TUF)](https://theupdateframework.io/) is a framework for secure content delivery and updates.
 It protects against various types of supply chain attacks and provides resilience to compromise.
-This repository is a **reference implementation** written in Typescript.
+This repository is written in Typescript.
 It is intended to conform to version 1.0 of the [TUF specification](https://theupdateframework.github.io/specification/latest/).

-TUF-JS provides two APIs:

-- [`tuf.model`],
-  a "low-level" API, designed to provide easy and safe access to TUF metadata and to handle (de)serialization from/to files.
-- [`tuf.updater`],
-  a client implementation

 ## About The Update Framework